tong-ge/Draconic-Evolution/README.md

 You can now use GT blocks, and Draconic Evolution Blocks, in the Energy Storage Core, and DE Reactor!

 There's also a destruct button on the energy core!
 It will appear instead of the build guide button, when the core is valid.
 It destroys instantly (unlike the builder)!

+Useless Chaotic Tier upgrade key fusion recipes, with no catalyst or output, have been removed.

 Note: if players de-activate and then reactivate their old core twice, the Draconic Evolution blocks will turn into their GT counterparts.
 Also, DE Awakened Draconium put into the reactor automatically transforms into GT Awakened Draconium.